akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 ```
 parser = nltk.ChartParser(portuguese)
 ```
-Then I defined a "test-sentence(sentence) function that tokinizes the input sentence, parses it using the grammar, and returns wether the sentence was accepted or not.
+Then I defined a "test-sentence(sentence) function that tokinizes the input sentence, parses it using the grammar, and returns whether the sentence was accepted or not.
 ```
 def test_sentence(sentence):
     sent = sentence.split()